MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/hardware-acceleration.md

 2. **Intel's Hardware Accelerated Execution Manager (HAXM)**.
    HAXM is a virtualization engine for computers running Intel CPUs.

-For optimum performance, it is recommended that you use Hyper-V to accelerate the Android emulator.
-If Hyper-V is not available on your computer, then HAXM can be used.
+For the best experience on Windows, it is recommended that you use HAXM to accelerate the Android emulator.
+If HAXM is not available on your computer, then Windows Hypervisor Platform (WHPX) can be used.
 The Android emulator will automatically make use of hardware acceleration if the following criteria are met: